-- Final POW with all signatures is submitted to OSA. - An approved Final Plan of Work is required for attaining doctoral degree candidacy. - For students receiving General Fund support, (i.e. an assistantship whereby the Graduate School pays the tuition rather than an account that might be for a grant or some other source), tuition payment will be made only for courses on the Plan of Work.
+- Final POW are stored in Degree Works. - An approved Final Plan of Work is required for attaining doctoral degree candidacy. - For students receiving General Fund support, (i.e. an assistantship whereby the Graduate School pays the tuition rather than an account that might be for a grant or some other source), tuition payment will be made only for courses on the Plan of Work.